When does the timing belt need to be replaced

 How to know if your engine is an interference engine?
 Here is the link to Timing Belt Replacement Interval Guide

 , courtesy of the Gates corporation.
 In this guide, the interference engines are marked with the star sign.

 Another reason to replace an old timing belt is that over time it stretches.
 As a result, the engine timing might become too retarded (delayed).
 Symptoms of a retarded engine timing include lack of power and slow pick-up.
 In some cars, a stretched timing belt can also produce a dull rattling noise coming from the timing belt area.
 Usually the noise is noticeable at idle, but disappears when the engine is revved.

 How much does the timing belt replacement cost?
 It depends on the engine.
 Timing belt replacement in a 4-cylinder engine may cost from $250 to $600, plus a little extra if you want to replace the water pump and other hardware.
 In a V6 or V8 engine, the timing belt replacement cost can run from $380 to $780.

 Is it necessary to replace a water pump, as well as timing belt tensioner and other hardware along with the belt?
-It's not necessary, however, it's usually recommended, because very little extra labor is involved in replacement of additional parts.
-Water pumps do wear over time, so it might make sense to replace the water pump along with the belt.
+It's not necessary, however, it's usually recommended, because a very little extra labor is involved in replacement of additional parts.
+A water pump does wear over time, so it might make sense to replace it together with the belt.

 Is it difficult to replace a timing belt as a DIY project?
 If you have the tools and the skills, it's not that difficult.
-In a small 4-cylinder engine, for example, in Toyota Tercel, it can be done within two hours.
-The hard part is usually the removal of the harmonic balancer (main engine pulley) as the bolt holding it is very tight and sometimes you might need a special puller to take the pulley out.
+In a small 4-cylinder engine, for example, in an older Honda Civic, it can be done within two hours.
+The hard part is usually to remove the harmonic balancer (main engine pulley) as the bolt holding it is very tight and sometimes you might need a special puller to take the pulley out.
 Another difficult task is to set the timing properly and adjust the belt tension when the new belt is installed.
 For this you might need the factory service manual.